emerge-lang/compiler/roadmap.md

 * denote all identifiers quoted from input source that appear in diagnostics.
 Is already done sporadically -> do systematically
 * give every diagnostic type a code (like typescript does)
+* make CTContext.findInternalVariableName and .findInternalTypeName work before binding is complete If they are called before, they will settle imports.
+And some imports might decide they are erroneous because the symbol they import will only be bound later.

 ### Stateless Singletons